 If the IP Address of 220.127.116.11 shows up listed under any network adapter other than the Axia network, then you need to continue with the following changes.
 If the IP address of 18.104.22.168 shows up correctly, then you do NOT need to continue.

 Right-click on the network adapter used for Axia and choose Properties.

 Select Internet Protocol Version 4 as shown, then click the Properties button.

 On the Advanced dialog, uncheck the box next to Automatic Metric.

 Type a 1 into the Interface metric box, then click OK.

 Depending on your application, you may need to restart the entire PC as some software runs as a Windows service rather than an app.
-Most of the time, the only way to get it to re-subscribe to the multicast advertisement group, it to restart the application.
-If you are in doubt, simply restart the machine and then re-check your app to see if it is now working.
+Most of the time, the only way to get it to re-subscribe to the multicast advertisement group is to restart the application.
+If in doubt, restart the machine and then re-check your app to see if it's working.

 The Deeper Tech

 The “metric” is a cost factor assigned to each network device in your system.
 Windows strives to use the lowest-cost connections first.
 Many factors affect the automatically assigned metric, but in general, one gig network connections are thought to be better than 100 meg, full-duplex is better than half-duplex.
 Links with a gateway are lower cost than those without, etc. All of these things are factors in considering what “cost” (more accurately metric) is assigned, and a lower cost (Metric) is better.